 Overview

 New Zealand and the Republic of Korea (Korea) have a long history of working together dating back to New Zealand’s involvement in the Korean War.
-Korea is one of few countries in Asia that shares our values: a strong democracy, an open market economy and respect for the rule of law.
+Korea is one of the countries in Asia that shares our values: a strong democracy, an open market economy and respect for the rule of law.
 Our like-mindedness, along with political, economic, and vibrant people-to-people links, are points of familiarity which enable the free exchange of views and provide a platform for us to cooperate.

 A graph detailing trade with Korea in total goods and services.